 5 Ideas to Encourage Your Community to Attend a Virtual Event

 Even before the COVID-19 pandemic, many nonprofit organizations were exploring the possibilities of virtual events.
 But now, they’re the norm—and they’re certainly inspiring event creativity!
-For example, Blind Children’s Learning Center took their previously scheduled 5K walk and turned it into a virtual event.
+For example, there are lots of nonprofits that took their previously scheduled fundraising walks and turned them into virtual events.

 The great thing about holding virtual events is that your nonprofit has the opportunity to build community beyond your local area.
 Lucky for you, Funraise has amazing tools that make virtual events not only possible but super easy.

 But after multiple pandemic years, a lot of folks are feeling virtual burnout.
 So, whether you want to host a virtual event for community members near or far, how can you get them to show up?
 A combo of savvy marketing and communication can help your nonprofit maximize its virtual event audience.

 1. Pick the right platform

 Set your virtual event up for success right from the start by picking the right platform.
 Now, we don’t mean that you should pick the trendiest platform for your event; Justin Wheeler shares, “Your choice of livestream channel should be driven by your audience.”
 If your goal is encouraging your community to attend the virtual event, choose a platform they already use and spend a lot of time on.

 Take inventory of your current platforms.
 Where does your nonprofit see the most engagement?
 Where do you have the largest following?
 These are good indicators that it’s the right platform for your audience.

 In addition to picking a platform that’s right for your audience, you may want to consider a platform that’s right for your team.
 Take into consideration which platforms your team is most comfortable using.
 Less tech stress means one less thing to worry about!